lloydmeta/scala-via-ruby/presentation.markdown

 ## Conclusion

-* If you like Ruby you might like Scala; they're more similar than you think
+* If you ♥ Ruby you might ♥ Scala; they're more similar than you think

 --